Supplemental Security Income: Benefits in addition to SSI

-Recent Legislative and Regulatory Proposals
+Recent legislative and regulatory proposals

-The Biden Administration has proposed legislative changes that would raise the maximum federal benefit under SSI to at least the poverty threshold for the United States (about $1,084 per month in 2020).
+The Biden administration proposed legislative changes that would raise the maximum federal benefit under SSI to at least the poverty threshold for the United States (about $1,084 per month in 2020).
 Under current benefit amounts, about 3.3 million SSI recipients are poor.
-The Administration has also proposed increasing the resource limits in SSI by changes in the price level in the United States.
+The administration also proposed increasing the resource limits in SSI by changes in the price level in the United States.
 Under current resource limits, to qualify for SSI, individuals must have resources below $2,000 and married couples must have resources below $3,000.
 These limits have been fixed in dollar amounts since 1989.
-The Administration's proposal would increase these to about $4,300 and $8,600 in 2021 (reflecting price growth since 1989 and setting the couple rate at twice that of an individual).
+The administration's proposal would have increase these to about $4,300 and $8,600 in 2021 (reflecting price growth since 1989 and setting the couple rate at twice that of an individual).
 Amounts would be automatically increased for future price growth.
-The Biden Administration has further proposed to eliminate benefit reductions due to "in kind" support received by SSI recipients and to set the couple rate under SSI to twice that of the individual rate.
+The Biden administration further proposed to eliminate benefit reductions due to "in kind" support received by SSI recipients and to set the couple rate under SSI to twice that of the individual rate.

-The Trump Administration proposed legislative changes to disregard earnings of disabled students for purposes of calculating SSI benefits, which would allow students to increase earnings without a loss in SSI benefits.
-The Trump Administration also proposed legislative changes to reduce total SSI benefits in cases where more than one person in the family qualified for SSI.
+The first Trump administration proposed legislative changes to disregard earnings of disabled students for purposes of calculating SSI benefits, which would allow students to increase earnings without a loss in SSI benefits.
+The first Trump administration also proposed legislative changes to reduce total SSI benefits in cases where more than one person in the family qualified for SSI.
 These proposals were not acted upon by Congress.

-A regulation implemented by the Trump Administration removed the inability to speak English as an educational factor to be considered in SSI and Social Security disability determination.
+A regulation implemented by the Trump administration removed the inability to speak English as an educational factor to be considered in SSI and Social Security disability determination.
 The regulation is projected to "result in a reduction of about 6,500 OASDI [Social Security] beneficiary awards per year and 4,000 SSI recipient awards per year on average over the period FY 2019-28, with a corresponding reduction of $4.6 billion in OASDI benefit payments and $0.8 billion in Federal SSI payments over the same period."
-The Trump Administration argued communicating in English is no longer "a reliable indicator of an individual's educational attainment or the vocational impact of an individual's education."
+The Trump administration argued communicating in English is no longer "a reliable indicator of an individual's educational attainment or the vocational impact of an individual's education."
 Disability advocates, however, questioned the validity of this argument and provided comments arguing against the regulation.